 Ketamine as Psychedelic Therapy

 In 1998, the first ketamine-assisted trial occurred, with infusions given to a group of 15 women suffering from extreme cases of anorexia nervosa.
 Nine of them eventually fell into remission.
-More than 20 years later, researchers are now aware of how this type of psychedelic therapy can block compounds like glutamate and inhibit NMDA receptors.
+More than 20 years later, researchers are now aware of how this type of psychedelic therapy using ketamine can block compounds like glutamate and inhibit NMDA receptors.
 Both of these fuel anorexic thoughts and behaviors.

 MDMA as Psychedelic Therapy